External Radiation Dose Calculator - HELP

 b - Distance of receptor from shield rear surface [cm]

 Enter either y or b.
-The value must be larger than zero.

 Upon entry of y, b is erased, and vice versa.